nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-07-14-the-future-of-software-development/index.md

 ---
 title: The future of software development
-description: "Explore the future of software development with insights on software factories and web services to enhance efficiency and client satisfaction.
-Read more!"
+description: Explore the future of software development with insights on software factories and web services to enhance efficiency and client satisfaction.
+Read more!
 date: 2007-07-14
 creator: Martin Hinshelwood
 id: "371"